Razviar/mtga-pro-tracker/README.md

 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.1.7.9 released 19/06/2019 (M20 Preparation)
+* Added the tool to instantly get new cards when they are released
+* Fixed some bugs using telemetry code sanitizer.

 v.1.7.8 released 18/06/2019 (Multiple Accounts Fix)
 * Long-lasting issue with multiple accounts support was finally fixed.
 At least, we hope so.
 We will keep closely monitor bug reports in this regard.
 * Many tiny bugfixes and improvements for more stable tracking.